egonw/tmp/paper.md

 9. Tested the new preview generator
 10. Support BioHackathon groups with their publications

+## Examples

+We here give a few examples of how citations can be annotated with CiTO intentions in the Markdown.
+Without annotation you would add a citation with something like `[@Krewinkel2017]`.
+The `Krewinkel2017` key refers to the key in the BibLaTeX `.bib` file.
+A single intention annotation (most common) would be added like this: `[@usesMethodIn:Krewinkel2017]`.
+If there is more than one intention, you separate them with colons, for example like `[@extends:discusses:Nielsen2017Scholia]`.
+If you cite two articles, you link the intention in this way: `[@citesAsDataSource:Ammar2022ETL; @citesAsDataSource:Arend2022BioHackEU22]`.

 ## Future work

 At this point we identify the following tasks that we can work on: